Deli-Collective/ThunderstoreGuide/README.md

 I personally recommend sticking with `.deli` files still, unless the loader you use has optimizations ready for files on disk.

 ## `manifest.json`
 Depending on your purpose, you need to choose between 2 different manifests.
-I recommend starting with v2, and rewriting to v1 before uploading.
+I recommend starting with ManifestV2, and rewriting to ManifestV1 before uploading.

-### v2 (local testing)
+### ManifestV2 (local testing)
-Manifest v2 is a WIP manifest format that cannot be used with Thunderstore, but required to install mods locally via r2modman.
-Most of your users will be using r2modman, so you should ensure that your mod installs properly through it.
+ManifestV2 is a WIP manifest format.
+While it cannot be used on Thunderstore, r2modman refuses to install ManifestV1 zips from sources other than Thunderstore.
+Most of your users will be using r2modman, so you should ensure that your mod installs properly on r2modman before uploading it to Thunderstore.
+For this reason, you use a ManifestV2.

 Use this template:
 ```json